InfantLab/Policies/general_guidelines.md

 # General Lab Policies and Guidelines

+***Currently under revision***

-Welcome to the [Bahlai Lab of Applied Quantitative Ecology](https://bahlailab.org/)!
+Welcome to the [Goldsmiths InfantLab](https://sites/)!
 I'm very excited that you're here.
-In this lab, we study a variety of habitats, taxa and processes, with the core elements of using data, math and computational techniques to gain better understanding of ecological systems.
-We're committed to applying what we learn to making the world a better place- by supporting sustainability and productivity in working ecosystems, by making the work we do accessible to the broader community, and by drawing in diverse viewpoints to enhance mutual understanding of science, scientists, and the needs of the world.
+In this lab, we study the cognitive, social and emotional development of infants.
+We're committed to applying what we learn to making the world a better place- , by making the work we do accessible to the broader community, and by drawing in diverse viewpoints to enhance mutual understanding of science, scientists, and the needs of the world.

 ## Open philosophy
-First and foremost, the Bahlai Lab is an [open science](https://en.wikipedia.org/wiki/Open_science) lab.
+First and foremost, the InfantLab is an [open science](https://en.wikipedia.org/wiki/Open_science) lab.
 There are several major facets to this, but the core is: *the way this lab operates is grounded in my personal belief that participation in science is a public act, and done in the public good.* Science allows us to be part of something bigger, and to foster a healthy, collaborative and truly inclusive scientific enterprise, it's essential that we give back at least as much as we take from the community.
 I could get down into the weeds about specific tools and techniques that we use in our open science infrastructure here, but those tools are used to support these values, [they themselves are not the values](http://www.datacarpentry.org/blog/soft-skills/).
 What we commit to do, as open scientists, is:

 * Make supporting research data freely available whenever possible, to support future use in meta-analyses, reviews, and revisitations of our work.